linyouhong/academic/content/publication/malaria.md

 +++
-title = "The Retreat of the Miasma: An Empirical Study on the Effects of China's Malaria Control on Public Health (accepted)" date = 2019-02-22T09:25:31+08:00 draft = false
+title = "The Retreat of the Miasma: An Empirical Study on the Effects of China's Malaria Control on Public Health" date = 2021-05-22T09:25:31+08:00 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.